What Are ACH Debits? ACH Debit Transactions Explained

 Cash has long been king, but its reign is quickly winding down.

-If your business doesn’t already accept accept credit cards, debit cards and other electronic payments, you’ll want to rethink that strategy before falling further behind—digital transactions accounted for 30% of all point-of-sale (POS) transactions and 50% of all online sales in 2023, and those shares are only expected to increase.
+If your business doesn’t already accept credit cards, debit cards and other electronic payments, you’ll want to rethink that strategy before falling further behind—digital transactions accounted for 30% of all point-of-sale (POS) transactions and 50% of all online sales in 2023, and those shares are only expected to increase.

 To get your company online, able to accept digital payments, you’ll need to partner with a merchant services provider (MSP).
 And, especially if you’re new to the online payments world, with all its regulations, compliance requirements and data protection laws, you’ll need to make sure and choose the right payments partner.